SidonTheTroll/cave-of-ordeals/Question-Papers/Pre-Mid/english.md

 3. Read the extract given below and answer the questions that follow:

-    Driving from my parent's home to Cochin last Friday morning, I saw my mother, beside me, doze, open mouthed, her face ashen like that of a corpse and realized with pain that she was as old as she looked bu soon put that thought away, and looked out at Yound Trees sprinting, the merry children spilling
+    Driving from my parent's home to Cochin last Friday
+    morning, I saw my mother, beside me,
+    doze, open mouthed, her face ashen like that
+    of a corpse and realized with pain
+    that she was as old as she looked bu soon
+    put that thought away, and looked out at Young
+    Trees sprinting, the merry children spilling
     out of their homes.

     1. The phrase 'open mouthed' means that the poet's mother